 Looking for a flatter ride with ample parking?
 Look no further than Fiesta Island near Pacific Beach.
 This four-mile loop is completely flat, but gets windy on the backside for those looking battle real-life elements on a bike.
 Plus, lots of cycling and triathlon teams use Fiesta Island as a place to do time-trials, so you know it’s the real deal.
 Just make sure to check the calendar before you go — sometimes there are concerts or the infamous San Diego OTL tournaments happening on the island, and you’ll want to make sure to steer your bike elsewhere during those occasions!

-One of the most scenic bike rides you can take in San Diego, cycling along Silver Strand will provide both beach and bay views in one of the quietest areas of the city on well-maintained roads.
-Enjoy the 12-mile ride alongside one of San Diego’s busiest recreation hubs with sailing, kayaking, and stand-up paddleboarding on the bay side of the strand, and surfing and kite boarding on the ocean side.
+Silver Strand is one of the most scenic bike rides you can take in San Diego, providing both beach and bay views in one of the quietest areas of the city on well-maintained roads.
+Enjoy the 13-mile ride alongside one of San Diego’s busiest recreation hubs with sailing, kayaking, and stand-up paddleboarding on the bay side of the strand, and surfing and kite boarding on the ocean side.
 Silver Strand offers some interesting logistics for cyclists, but we’re here to help: you can either bring your bike by car/rack, or complete a 40+ mile out-and-back loop from Chula Vista for an added challenge.
 OR there’s a third and arguably more fun option — taking the Coronado Ferry from Downtown SD!
 Check here for rates and times.